-- Publishers ensure moderation of any user generated content it permits to be published
+- Publishers ensure effective moderation of any user generated content it permits to be published.

-- Publishers immediately respond to any communication issued by any advertiser, or any of that Advertisers respective licensors or licensees, which concerns content likely to be defamatory.
+- Publishers immediately respond to any communication issued by any Advertiser, or any of that Advertiser's respective licensors or licensees, which concerns content likely to be considered defamatory.

-- Publishers abode by paid search expectations disclosed in respective advertiser profiles
+- Publishers abide by paid search expectations disclosed in respective advertiser profiles.

 - Publishers consider applicable all laws from their home country, the country of residence of the Advertiser as well as the country of the targeted customers.

-- Publishers do not impact consumers browsing experience in an unexpected or malicious manner
+- Publishers do not impact the consumer's browsing experience in an unexpected or malicious manner.

 Publishers do not misuse tracking links and Advertiser Material